IntoTheDev/Behaviour-System-for-Unity/README.md

 File usage:

-BehaviorProcessor - main script that will contain all the States of the object.
+BehaviourProcessor - main script that will contain all the States of the object.

 State - state of an entity that contains actions and transitions.